Statistics and Data Analysis 1 2017/2018

 4 IBM SPSS Interface

-4.3 Inferential statistics: Statistical assumptions, conduction and interpretation of association tests, simple linear regression and simple logistic regression results
+4.3 Inferential statistics: Statistical assumptions, conduction of analyses and interpretation of association tests, simple linear regression and simple logistic regression outputs

 Marôco, J., & Bispo, R. (2006).
 Estatística aplicada às ciências sociais e humanas.
 Lisboa, Portugal: Climepsi Editores.